-We also have additional offices in three other cities in Texas: Denison, Houston and Plano.
-Our Denison warehouse facility consists of one 5,000 square foot building, two 10,000 square foot adjacent buildings and an outdoor storage area of approximately 60,500 square feet.
+We also have additional offices in two other cities in Texas: Houston and Plano.
 Our Houston sales office is in an 8,161 square foot facility.
 Our office in Plano, Texas consists of 7,797 square feet of office space.

-We lease an 1,801 square foot facility in Denver, Colorado as a sales office.
+We lease an 1,801 square foot facility in Denver, Colorado.
 We also lease a 7,480 square foot facility in Oklahoma City, Oklahoma as a sales office.